 With its tremendous drought and high temperatures, 2018 was unfortunately another a record yearso that the consequences of climate change were also felt on our own doorstep.
 Politics will not be able to solve the problem alone.
 Everyone is called upon to do so!
 Companies in particular, with their great influence, can play a special role.

-Therefore, in 2018 we gave a lot of thought to how we could give RAIDBOXES more meaning, step by step, and do even more for the common good.
-The first step was our Impulse Workshop, which made everyone want to get more involved.
+Therefore, in 2018 we have given a lot of thought to how we can give Raidboxes more meaning step by step and do even more for the common good.
+The first step was our Impulse Workshopwhich made everyone want to get more involved.
 The following article shows how you can also develop the topic of sense orientation and common good orientation as a workshop in your company.

 The workshop comprises a total of five main parts:

 - Work on the mission

 For the workshop leader it is very helpful to have already dealt with sustainability and purpose.
 In order to familiarize yourself with the topic, I recommend reading some of the books that I at the end of part 1 at the end of part 1.